PrivaLog: a privacy-aware logic programming language: Implementation and Evaluation

 \section{Implementation and Evaluation}

 We have implemented full PrivaLog$\to$SecreC transformation in Haskell language.
 The implementation is available in GitHub repository \url{https://github.com/fs191/secure-logic-programming}.
+The results of this paper correspond to branch \texttt{interactive}.

-Since the Haskell tool only produces a SecreC program, an instance of Sharemind platform is needed to actually run these programs.
+Haskell tool translates a PrivaLog program to a SecreC program, and an instance of Sharemind platform is needed to run the produced program.
 The platform is available at \url{https://sharemind.cyber.ee/sharemind-mpc/}.
-The Haskell tool is compatible with the emulator, as well as the licensed version.
+The Haskell tool is compatible with both the emulator and the licensed version.
+The benchmarks of this paper have been run on March 2019 release of Sharemind.